andrevcaseiro/AdventOfCode/README.md

-# AdventOfCode2021
+# Advent of Code
-My solutions to the 2021 advent of code problems.
+My solutions to [Advent of Code](https://adventofcode.com/) 2021 and 2022.